About Us

 Pack 421 organizes three overnight trips per school year:

-• a fall campout (typically in late October)
+a fall campout typically in late October or early November

-• a spring campout (typically in late March)
+a spring campout typically in late March or early April, and

-The museum sleepover is a bit different.
-To start, it is often a bit further away from Austin (e.g., NASA Space Center in Houston, USS Lexington in Corpus Christi, the Dallas-Ft.
-Worth Zoo), and the camping is typically indoors (sleeping bags in a big room).
-The venue provides all the food and organizes all the activities.
+The annual museum sleepover is a bit different from the campouts.
+To start, the sleepover is usually a bit farther away from Austin (e.g., NASA Space Center in Houston, USS Lexington in Corpus Christi, the Dallas-Ft.
+Worth Zoo, etc.), and the “camping” is indoors (i.e., sleeping bags in a big air-conditioned room).
+The food and activities are organized by the venue.

-Note: Every adult who participates in an overnight trip is required to complete the BSA’s Youth Protection Training, which takes about 70 minutes online.
-This training certification is valid for 2 years.
-Additional requirements apply for adults who want to attend an overnight but are not the parent or legal guardian of a Cub Scout (e.g., grandparent); please inquire with Pack leaders.
+Note: Every adult who participates in Pack 421 overnights is required to complete the BSA’s annual online training called Safeguarding Youth Training (SYT), formerly called YPT, which takes about 90 minutes the first year and 15-20 minutes to renew in following years.
+Adults who want to attend an overnight but are not the parent or legal guardian of a Cub Scout (e.g., a grandparent or aunt/uncle) have additional BSA registration requirements; if this applies to you, please make arrangements with Pack leaders well before the planned overnight.

 Annual Special Events

-Besides overnight trips, there are two other major events on the Pack calendar every year.
+Besides the overnight trips, there are three other major events on Pack 421’s calendar every year.

-Pinewood Derby: Each year in late January or early February, our pack runs a Pinewood Derby for scouts to race small wooden cars that they’ve built from a kit with the help of parents.
-Some scouts aim to build the fastest car, while others focus on creative designs.
+Pinewood Derby: Each year in late January or early February, our Pack runs a Pinewood Derby where Scouts race small wooden cars that they’ve built from a kit with the help of parents.
+Some Scouts aim to build the fastest car, while others focus on creative designs.
 We offer awards for both!
+The car kits are normally distributed at the Pack meeting in December.

-Blue & Gold Banquet: Also in February, our Pack hosts an awards banquet to celebrate the anniversary of Scouting and to recognize the oldest Cub Scouts who will be graduating from 5th grade to Middle School; they will continue their Scouting journey in a Scouts BSA troop where they will hopefully earn the coveted rank of Eagle Scout.
-We feed into several excellent Scouts BSA troops for boys and girls, ages 11 to 17.
+Blue & Gold Banquet: In late February typically, our Pack hosts a banquet to celebrate the anniversary of Scouting and to recognize our oldest Cub Scouts graduating from 5th grade who will be continuing their Scouting journey as middle schoolers in a Scouts BSA troop where they will hopefully earn the coveted rank of Eagle Scout.
+Cub Scout Pack 421 feeds into several excellent Scouts BSA troops for boys and girls, ages 10½ to 17.

 Summertime Activities

-There are no Pack or den meetings during the summer months (June-August) because many families travel or have other summer plans.
-But there are several opportunities for Cub Scouts who are in town to get together and have fun.
+There are no Pack or den meetings during the summer (June-August) because many families travel or attend camps.
+But Pack 421 Cub Scouts still have several opportunity to get together and have fun during the summer:

-Pack Outings: Once a month during the summer, our Pack organizes an outing (effectively a play date) at a local venue such as a roller skating rink, ice skating rink, bowling alley, climbing gym, commercial cave; or we might tour the Texas Capitol, go to the top of the UT Tower, or visit a local museum.
+Pack Outings: Once a month during the summer, for a couple of hours, our Pack meets up at a local venue such as a roller or ice rink, bowling alley, climbing gym, commercial cave, museum, mini-golf course, or other fun location.
 It is something different every time!

-Summer Camps: The local Scouting council offers several day camps and resident camps during the summer.
-At these camps, Cub Scouts can swim, fish, shoot archery and BB guns, do scoutcraft, and many other fun activities.
-These opportunities are normally advertised in the early spring.
+Summer Camps: Cub Scouts can enroll in day camps or sleep-away camps offered by our local Scouting America district or council during the summer.
+The camps are normally at scenic Council-owned properties where Cub Scouts can swim, fish, shoot archery and BB guns, do scoutcraft, and many other fun activities.
+These opportunities are open to Cub Scouts from all over the Central Texas area and are normally advertised in the early spring.